Prime-Holding/rx_bloc/README.md

 }
 ```

-At first look it might be scary to write so much code just to fetch some news, and that's why this package was created.
-You need just to add @RxBoc() to ```NewsBloc``` and all mentioned above boilerplate regions will be generated in news.g.dart with the class name $NewsBloc (the sign $ is an indication that it's generated), so your block might look like this:
+At first look, it might be scary to write so much code just to fetch some news, and that's why this package was created.
+You need just to add @RxBoc() to ```NewsBloc``` and all mentioned above boilerplate regions will be generated in news_bloc.g.dart with the class name $NewsBloc (the sign $ is an indication that it's generated), so your BloC might look like this:

 ```dart
 abstract class NewsBlocEvents {